sovrynn/ecdo/6-LITERATURE/0-ethical-skeptic/theory-part-2/README.md

 # Theory Part 2: Flooding of the Khafre Pyramid

+[Here](https://theethicalskeptic.com/2023/12/18/hidden-in-plain-sight/) is the original thesis.

+## Comment Quotes

+I suspect that the ocean levels are far higher than they were back before this Khafre-marked inundation.
+We lost a LOT of civilization either interred under the mud-flow from the deluge or buried under the sea with the residual higher sea level.
+If Gobekli Tepe existed out of the box 10,400 bce, then I suspect a lot more civilization did as well at that same time.
+Its proximity ‘Eden’ (the garden plain just below it) however, might suggest a boundary in time (???).

+Yes, this 575 feet seems excessive for a regional flood.
+Have not resolved that yet – other than to note that the Arabian Peninsula is its own tectonic plate, subject to rising and falling, based upon large scale mantle movements.

 ## Summary

 This thesis is undoubtedly fascinating.
 It uses one of the Egyptian pyramids, to infer that Earth has had massive floods, and additionally, that the Pyramid was built as a marker for an important planetary state(s).